Bolton Wanderers F.C. league record by opponent

 Bolton Wanderers Football Club, an English association football club based in Bolton, Greater Manchester, England was founded in 1874 as Christ Church Football Club before adopting its current name in 1877.
 Bolton were one of the 12 founder members of the Football League, which formed in 1888.
 The club has remained in the Football League since it was established competing in its various divisions.
-As of the end of 2022–23, the club's first team has spent 74 seasons in the first tier of English football, 33 in the second, 15 in the third and two in the fourth.
-They are currently competing in EFL League One, the third tier.
+As of the end of 2025–26, the club's first team has spent 74 seasons in the first tier of English football, 33 in the second, 19 in the third and two in the fourth.
+They are currently competing in the EFL Championship, the second tier.

 Bolton Wanderers' record against each club faced league competition is listed below.
 Bolton's first league game was a 6–3 defeat against Derby County in the inaugural 1888–89 Football League; since then they have played 110 different teams.
 They met their most recent different league opponent, Morecambe, for the first time in the 2020–21 EFL League Two season.
 The teams that Bolton Wanderers have met most in league competition are Aston Villa and Blackburn Rovers, against whom they have contested 156 league matches.
 Bolton have recorded more victories against Blackburn than any other club, with 64.
 West Bromwich Albion drew 44 of their 106 league encounters with Bolton, more than any other club.
 The team have lost more league matches to Everton than to any other club, having been beaten by them 70 times in 138 encounters.